ThomasGerstenberg/blatann/README.md

 blåtann: Norwegian word for "blue tooth"

-The goal of this library is to provide a high-level, object-oriented interface for performing bluetooth operations using the Nordic nRF52 through Nordic's `pc-ble-driver-py` library and the associated Connectivity firmware.
+Blatann aims to provide a high-level, object-oriented interface for interacting with Bluetooth Low Energy (BLE) devices through Python.
+It operates using the Nordic Semiconductor nRF52 through Nordic's ``pc-ble-driver-py`` library and the associated Connectivity firmware for the device.

 Documentation is available on [ReadTheDocs](https://blatann.readthedocs.io)